mmbman/Katagiri/1979-11-18-BlueCliffRecordCase1Lecture2.md

 Is that okay?

-(1:15:19) Person 3: … When you tell the story about picking up the teacher, was that the story from your house, was that your experience?
+(1:15:19) **Person 3**: … When you tell the story about picking up the teacher, was that the story from your house, was that your experience?

-Katagiri: A zen story… Happened…
+**Katagiri**: A zen story… Happened…

-Person 3: … Master Chih… [unintelligible]
+**Person 3**: … Master Chih… [unintelligible]

-Katagiri: Don’t take this at face value, okay?
+**Katagiri**: Don’t take this at face value, okay?

-Person 3: Is it like a joke?
+**Person 3**: Is it like a joke?

-Katagiri: It’s not a joke.
+**Katagiri**: It’s not a joke.
 It’s not a joke.
 It’s not a joke; it’s very true.
 But, it means that the Engo Zen Master not directly praised Zen Master Chih.
 Exactly.
 You cannot say his way is good, or his way is bad.
 According to common sense, his way is good, but in a sense it’s not good, because he suggested Emperor Wu don’t send anybody to get him back.
 According to this, this is not a good way.
 But broadly speaking, in a sense, his way is pretty good, because his way is directly to let Emperor Wu show Chih what the truth, where truth is.
 So finally, nothing to say.
 How great his way is.
 Completely beyond human explanation; that’s what he says, very easily.
 He says he plays intellectually(?), saying that his way is against common way.
 So, from this point he should deserve thirty blows.
 But this is wonderful.

 That’s why he says he doesn’t know the great illumination shines from under his own feet.